zzhangjii/learning-library/ziplabs/adw-services/README.md

 ## Connect and Query with the LOW Database Service ##
 1. Open SQL Developer.
-2. Expand the list of connections and double click the **admin_low** connection to connect to the database.
+2. If you're not already connected, expand the list of connections and double click the **admin_low** connection to connect to the database.
+After you enter the admin signin credentials, a SQL worksheet will open.

     ![](img/connections.jpg)